Greg Ball (politician): Political career

-In early 2005, Ball announced his candidacy for State Assembly as a Republican and stated he would attempt to unseat the incumbent Assemblyman Will Stephens in a primary."Pawling man seeks GOP support for Assembly".
+In early 2005, Ball announced his candidacy for State Assembly as a Republican and stated he would attempt to unseat the incumbent Assemblyman Willis Stephens in a primary."Pawling man seeks GOP support for Assembly".
 Poughkeepsie Journal.
 May 31, 2005.
 Stephens' family had held the seat nearly continuously for eighty years: his grandfather, D. Mallory Stephens, represented the district from 1926 to 1952; his father, Willis Stephens Sr., held the seat from 1952 to 1982; and Stephens himself served from 1994 to 2006.
 Ball received over $110,000 in campaign contributions for the race."New Yorkers on the Ball.
 2006 July Periodic Report Summary Page".
 New York State Board of Elections.
 Retrieved on February 24, 2008.
 He was placed on the primary ballot by the signature of over 1800 petitioners."Pawling man sets his sights on state Assembly seat".
 Poughkeepsie Journal.
 April 27, 2005.

 In 2004, while living in D.C., Ball created a charity polo event for underprivileged youth known as the Courage Cup, which presented $10,000 to charities in 2005.
 The Courage Cup was also investigated by the Washington Post after allegations that Ball was diverting funds from the charity to his political campaigns.
 The Poughkeepsie Journal noted that Ball's political action committee made a donation to the Courage Cup charity for the use of the tent at the event.
 The group then solicited funds for Ball in the tent, an activity the assemblyman said was "perfectly legal and above-board.".

 At times Ball's campaign was noted for its unorthodoxy.
 Ball himself dressed up in a chicken suit and followed around Stephens after the incumbent refused to debate him.

-On September 12, 2006, in the Republican Primary for New York's 99th District, Ball defeated Stephens in a landslide with 70.4% (5,165 votes) to 29.6% (2,176 votes) for Stephens, the lowest vote total for any incumbent running for reelection to the State Assembly that day.
+On September 12, 2006, in the Republican Primary for New York's 99th district, Ball defeated Stephens in a landslide with 70.4% (5,165 votes) to 29.6% (2,176 votes) for Stephens, the lowest vote total for any incumbent running for reelection to the State Assembly that day.
 Stephens drew criticism when he refused to repudiate a letter about challenger Greg Ball which falsely claimed Mr. Ball had received a dishonorable discharge from the United States Air Force."Foe questions ethics of assemblyman's mailing".
 Poughkeepsie Journal.
 March 8, 2006.

 According to a 2006 interview, Ball's ultimate political ambition is to become the Governor of New York State.